Sourcing and Procurement

 How can you work towards building stronger Stakeholder Relationships?

-Irrespective of the industry, business domain or the position that you hold, it is indispensable to ensure a smooth and seamless relationship within the business environment.
+Irrespective of the industry, business domain, or your position, ensuring smooth and seamless relationships with stakeholders and within the business environment is indispensable.
 This is much more vital in a service-based industry scenario.
 Cordial connections and relations are fundamental for a thriving business, especially for service based companies that focus on building trust and rapport over a period of time.

 With this aspect into perspective, how can consultants in the Marketing, Maintenance and Operations domain strengthen their business relationship?
 Why is it so important?